MONTGOMERY MALL

 Montgomery County (Bethesda), Maryland

-Two major shopping malls opened in Greater Washington, DC during 1968; MONTGOMERY MALL, in Montgomery County (Bethesda), Maryland, and TYSONS CORNER CENTER, in Fairfax County (McLean), Virginia.
+Two major shopping malls opened in Greater Washington, DC during 1968; MONTGOMERY MALL, in Montgomery County, Maryland, and TYSONS CORNER CENTER, in Fairfax County, Virginia.

 A regional retail complex had been envisaged by Bethesda surgeon Dr. John H. Solomon.
 Planning and design was underway by 1963.
 However, Solomon and his backers were unable to raise sufficient venture capital.
-In 1965, the project was taken over by a consortium of Saint Louis-based May Centers and Philadelphia's Strouse, Greenberg & Company.
-Construction commenced soon after.
+In 1965, the project was taken over by a joint venture of St. Louis-based May Centers and Philadelphia's Strouse, Greenberg & Company.

 Major shopping hubs in the MONTGOMERY MALL trade area included WHEATON PLAZA (1960) {4.7 miles northeast, in Montgomery County}, WHITE FLINT (1977) {2.1 miles northeast, also in Montgomery County} and LAKE FOREST MALL (1978) {9.2 miles northwest, in Gaithersburg}.

-Woodward & Lothrop had been shuttered on November 10, 1995, with J.C.
-Penney opening in its space on July 20, 1996.
+Woodward & Lothrop had been shuttered on November 10, 1995.
+J.C.
+Penney opened in the space on July 20, 1996.
 This operation lasted until March 2001.
-The first level of the building was divided into fourteen inline stores, including Old Navy, American Eagle Outfitters and Shenk & Tittle.
-The second level opened, as a (75,800 square foot) Hecht's Home Store, in October 2001.
+With Penney's closing, the first level of the building was divided into fourteen inline stores, including Old Navy, American Eagle Outfitters and Shenk & Tittle.
+The second level was reconfigured as a (75,800 square foot) Hecht's Home Store, which opened in October 2001.

 A plan to expand WESTFIELD MONTGOMERY by 500,000 square feet had been put forth by Westfield in 2004.
 A concave, lifestyle-format component was proposed for the north parking area.
 This was to extend between the existing Sears and Hecht's stores and partially surround open "common area".
 The 350 million dollar "Fashion Wing" addition would be populated by various upscale boutiques and bistros, with a new parking area -and megaplex cinema- included in the project.

 Work got underway on the 90 million dollar refurbishment in 2013.
 The Boulevard Cafes section was gutted.
-A state-of-the-art ArcLight Cinemas Bethesda 16-plex was built on top of the northwest parking garage, which overlooked the new Dining Terrace.
-Tenants included Cava Mezze Grill, Naples 45 Ristorante e Pizzeria and MET Bethesda.
+A state-of-the-art ArcLight Cinemas Bethesda 16-plex was built on top of the northwest parking garage, which overlooked a new Dining Terrace.
+Food vendors included Cava Mezze Grill, Naples 45 Ristorante e Pizzeria and MET Bethesda.
 These opened for business between August 2014 and May 2015.
-The new cinema showed its first features on October 23, 2014.
+The new cinema showed first features on October 23, 2014.

 Alas, some of the upscale Dining Terrace eateries were short-lived.
 MET Bethesda served its final meals in September 2016.
 Naples 45 Ristorante e Pizzeria went dark in January 2017.
 In May, Sears sold its 49-year-old store and Auto Center to Westfield.